DocCreator/DocCreator/README.md

 `sudo apt-get install qt5-default`
 You can install tesseract with the following command:
-`sudo apt-get install tesseract-ocr tesseract-ocr-fra libtesseract-dev libleptonica-dev` You can install swig with the following command:
+`sudo apt-get install tesseract-ocr tesseract-ocr-fra libtesseract-dev libleptonica-dev` You can install python (3.8) development files and swig with the following command:
-`sudo apt-get install swig`
+`sudo apt-get install libpython3.8-dev swig`
 You can install python-opencv with the following command:
 `sudo apt-get install python3-opencv`